Not an exhaustive list of my bookshelf, but rather those books and articles I've found helpful, those I want to read, and those I'm currently reading.

 - Salary Negotiation - An excellent blog post on negotiating salary.
 Recommends avoiding naming a desired salary, emphasizing the value you bring you and organization, and not applying for jobs (but having back table discussions).

 - Getting Past No - A short primer on tips for more effective negotiation, and controlling your own emotions during key conversations.

 - On Writing - Stephen King's memoir and advice on writing more effectively.
 He recommends reading (good books) a lot, writing daily in a specific place so you can better focus, and taking at least a week break between writing and editing long content to give yourself space to see your own mistakes.
 He also provides some specific guidance - don't use the same adjective over and over, stay focused on the point, and don't over-do (or under-do) descriptions.
 Let your audience see the movie you see in your head, because you're trying to help them see the same vision.

-- The Phoenix Project - A great resource for understanding different team's perspectives (developers, different business functions, security, operations, etc.).
+- The Phoenix Project - A great resource for understanding different team's perspectives from management's perspective and how management can enable technology changes (developers, different business functions, security, operations, etc.).

 - Insights Into Influence - A series of interviews with extremely influential folks in their field on why they believe they've become influential, their advice for others seeking to become influential in their field, and how to communicate more effectively.